 Laminate is another good choice, and it’s not as expensive as some other materials.
 Installed as a floating floor, you won’t have to worry about dampness, which can ruin wood.

 Another idea is tile.
 Basement concrete is an ideal substrate for tile.
 It's cold on its own, but special radiant heat made for basements will add warmth underneath.

-You can replace only the light bulbs in your existing fixtures with LEDs, or add more/new fixtures, such as recessed, track, and other lighting fixtures around the room.
+You can replace only the light bulbs in your existing fixtures with LED bulbs.
+Or you can add more/new fixtures, such as recessed, track, and other lighting fixtures around the room.
 The more light, the less it feels like a basement.

 Basement upgrades don’t have to be expensive.
 A small change here and another there can turn a dark, dated space into one of your favorite spots to relax.

 With so many options available (check out our basement board on Pinterest), you could create a den, an exercise room, a play or craft room, or combination of these with minimal impact on your bank account.

 Here are some more basement remodeling tips: